-In an effort to promote a healthy educational and living environment, Area Directors, Graduate Assistants, and/or Residential Assistants are located in each residence hall to oversee the behavior of residents, inspect the condition of fire safety equipment, exit lighting and to report any safety hazard or concerns.
+In an effort to promote a healthy educational and living environment, Area Directors, Graduate Assistants, and/or Residential Assistants are located in each residence hall to oversee the behavior of residents, inspect the condition of fire safety equipment, exit lighting, and to report any safety hazard or concerns.
 Residential living staff also conduct mandatory floor meetings with the residents that cover crime prevention practices and define what type of behavior is expected.
 They also monitor access to the building through the enforcement of the visitation policy and HawksCard access system.
+Per University policy, any residential student that has an overnight guest must register their guest with either Public Safety or Residence Life.
+All guests must follow University policy and must be of the same gender.